quasarframework/quasar-ui-qmarkdown/docs/src/pages/all-about-qmarkdown/installation-types.md

 As mentioned, this is buggy at the time of this writing.
 However, there is another way.

-If using Quasar, and you did not install via the QMarkdown app-extension, then you need to modify your quasar.conf.js in the following way:
+If using Quasar, and you did not install via the QMarkdown app-extension, then you need to modify your quasar.conf.js in the following ways, depending on using webpack (app-webpack) or vite (app-vite):

+**app-webpack:**

 ```js
 build: {